Penn State Building on University campus

 Expungements are also available for cases in which:

-A person who has a criminal conviction as a minor may petition to have a misdemeanor or a felony conviction removed from their record once they turn 18 or when five years have passed since the conviction with no other criminal offenses
+A person who has a criminal conviction as a minor may petition to have a misdemeanor or a felony conviction removed from their record once they turn 18 or when five years have passed since the conviction with no other criminal offenses.

-Who Cannot Petition For Expungment?
+Who Cannot Petition For Expungement?

 Some individuals and charges are not eligible for expungement.
 These include:

-We Can Help Protect Your Future
+I Can Help Protect Your Future